Hibiscus Plant Care

-Digging the Hole: The hole you dig for your hibiscus needs to be a few inches bigger than the plant pot, on all sides, if your soil is good.
-If you are filling the hole with planting mix, make the hole much bigger than the size of the pot.
-If you live in a dry place where your hibiscus could get brushed with frost and where water retention is important, plant your hibiscus deeper into the ground, with the crown of the plant, where the roots meet the trunk, an inch or two under the surface.
-If you live in a soggy, warm place, dig a more shallow hole to keep the crown above the surface level of the ground around the hole.
+Digging the Hole: The hole you dig for your hibiscus needs to be a few inches wider than the plant pot, on all sides, if your soil is good.
+If you are amending your soil, make the hole much wider than the size of the pot.
+If you live in a dry place where your hibiscus could get brushed with frost and where water retention is important, plant your hibiscus deeper into the ground, with the crown of the plant, where the roots meet the trunk, right at the surface.
+If you live in a soggy, warm place, dig a more shallow hole to keep the crown and the tops of the roots above the surface level of the ground around the hole.
 The more you break up and work the ground around the hole, the more easily your hibiscus will be able to grow longer, deeper roots.
 So take your time, and dig a $20 hole!
-Then put a few inches of good soil or planting mix into the bottom of the hole for your plant to sit on.

 Ready to Plant: Once your hole is prepared, water the hole to moisten the soil all through it before putting the hibiscus in it.
 Gently remove your hibiscus from its pot, being careful not to rip the roots away from the base of the plant.
 As tempting as it may be to pull on the plant trunk to get the plant out of the pot, resist the temptation.
 Instead, put your hands on the soil, and gently turn the plant upside down up in the air.
 Then hug the pot, and let gravity drop the plant out of the pot into your hands.
 Use your hands to break up the roots around the rootball a little bit on all sides, then position the plant in the prepared hole.